ftcn86/Dynamic-wallet-view/docs/prd.md

 ---

-## 3. Non-Functional Requirements (Prototype Context)
+## 3. Non-Functional Requirements

 ### 3.1.
 Pi Platform Integration & Data Abstraction
 *   **3.1.1.
 App ID Meta Tag:** The root layout (`src/app/layout.tsx`) MUST include the Pi App ID meta tag for future compatibility: `<meta name="pi-app-id" content="dynamic-pi-wallet-view" />`.
 The value should be an environment variable, falling back to a default.
 *   **3.1.2.
 Pi Browser Detection & SDK Handling:** The application must contain a service layer (`src/services/piService.ts`) responsible for data fetching.
 This service will:
     *   Contain logic to detect if the app is running within the Pi Browser (e.g., by checking for `window.Pi`).
-    *   If in the Pi Browser, it should be structured to make **real Pi SDK calls**.
-For the prototype, these calls can be stubbed out but the structure must exist.
+    *   If in the Pi Browser, it is designed to make **real Pi SDK calls**.
+This structure allows for real integration.
     *   If **not** in the Pi Browser, it must fall back to using the **mock data** system via the `mockApiCall` utility.
 *   **3.1.3.
 Hybrid Data Flow:** This dual-mode approach allows for rapid UI development with mock data in a standard browser, while enabling real integration testing in the Pi Sandbox without code changes to the UI components themselves.